Statement of Corporate Governance

 Board and Committee Self-Evaluations

-The Nominating and Corporate Governance Committee, in coordination with the Lead Director, shall be responsible for conducting an annual review and evaluation of the Board’s conduct and performance based upon completion by all Directors of a self-evaluation form that includes an assessment, among other things, of the Board’s maintenance and implementation of the Company’s standards of conduct and corporate governance policies.
+The Nominating and Corporate Governance Committee, in coordination with the Lead Independent Director, shall be responsible for conducting an annual review and evaluation of the Board’s conduct and performance based upon completion by all Directors of a self-evaluation form that includes an assessment, among other things, of the Board’s maintenance and implementation of the Company’s standards of conduct and corporate governance policies.
 The review shall seek to identify specific areas, if any, in need of improvement or strengthening and shall culminate in a discussion by the full Board of the results and any actions to be taken.

 Each of the standing committees of the Board shall evaluate its performance at least annually and report to the Board on such evaluation.